infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 		- A dormitory building in a childcare institution shall have at least one bathroom/shower compartment for each bedroom, with a total surface area of at least one and half sq. meters.
 		- A dormitory building in a childcare institution shall have at least one washing basin for each bedroom.

-- According to practices recommended by Rainbow Homes, Catalysts for Social Action and Aangan, there are a number of key priorities in arranging accommodation for children
+- ### According to practices recommended by Indian CCIs/Service providers
+- According to  Rainbow Homes, Catalysts for Social Action and Aangan, there are a number of key priorities in arranging accommodation for children
 	- [^9]Separate accommodation for boys and girls above the age of 6 years
 	- The shelter must have sufficient space for children inclusive of stipulated number of toilets & bathing rooms as per JJ ACT 2015
 	- A room must be allocated to keep the bedding of the children, locker system to keep the personal belongings of the children
 	- Safety equipment such as fire extinguisher should be available in the premise
 	- The provision for security to guard the place, should be as per the ICPS standards
-	- -Two phones for children to use, easily accessible
+	- Two phones for children to use, easily accessible
 	- Child protection committee numbers available on the wall
 	- Have clearly marked areas for sleeping for children and staff
 	- All children have rights to privacy for bathing, dressing, sleeping etc
 	- Have adequate number of beds and rotate bed allocation regularly-weekly or fortnightly
 	- Keep light bulks on at night in the dormitory and toilets
 	- Mark secluded spots and ask the children to “keep off”
-	- Open box for anonymous complaints
+	- Open box for anonymous complaints.The box should be opened periodically by the Management / Trustee of the institution and or by the board member of the organization

+- ### For victims of trafficking [^7]
+-   Each victim shall have a separate single bed or his/her own area in a double or triple room of a suitable size, with a suitable bed and bedding, seating, storage for clothes, lockable or otherwise safe storage for personal possessions, a window with sufficient light for study and other work.
+-   Staff sleeping rooms shall not be part of the communal living area (except in case of very young or sick children) but should be located close to the victims' bedrooms to respond to night time needs.

 ## CAREGIVING REQUIREMENTS FOR CHILD SAFETY
+### Who are the caregivers?

+• A trained social worker must be appointed
+• Counselor must be appointed
+• Visiting doctor once a week
+• Care taker/ House parent must be available
+• 1 Tutor/ Teacher appointed for every 25 children
+• Same gender employees with same gender children, however, women staff can be taken in at boy’s home
+• NO male staff in girl’s home
+• The provision for security to guard the place, should be as per the ICPS standards

+### How do they need to be trained?
+### Code of Conduct